The Guide to HMOs

 Experience required

-HMO lenders usually require one year of experience as HMO landlord or two years of experience as standard buy to let landlord.
-It is possible to find lenders who would be able to offer a loan without experience, but the options are limited.
+HMO lenders usually require one year of experience as a buy to let landlord, some may want two years’ experience.
+It is also possible to find lenders who don’t require you to have landlord experience, but the options are more limited.

 Product fees